najoungkim/najoungkim.github.io/index.md

 * * *
 ### Updates
+* July 2026: Preprint for "Linear representations of grammaticality in neural language models" is out on <a href="https://arxiv.org/abs/2607.15175">arXiv</a>.
+Joint work with Jane Li.

 * July 2026: Preprint for "No Escape from Behavior in Evaluating Compositionality" is out on <a href="https://osf.io/preprints/psyarxiv/u6tnx_v1">PsyArxiv</a>.

 * May 2026: Gave a talk titled _Language models for language sciences_ at <a href="https://nlp.stanford.edu/seminar/details/najoung_kim_2026.shtml">Stanford NLP</a>.
 Slides <a href="https://docs.google.com/presentation/d/168caKZ2YFwWHlDq2M14IRBaRvwOkJCPybtgQWJugP4E/edit?usp=sharing">here</a>.